Landsmanshaft: Types

-There were different types of landsmanshaftn, including Jewish burial societies known as chevra kadisha, societies associated with a particular synagogue or social movement, and "ladies auxiliary" societies for women.
-(Landsmanshaftn frequently admitted only men as members, with the understanding that their wives and children were covered by their membership and received equivalent benefits, or had a ladies' auxiliary group for women).
-The Workers Circle or der Arbeter Ring, formerly "The Workmen's Circle", is a mutual aid society with more than 200 branches.
-Still, because it is not based on geography or members' hometowns, it is not strictly a landsmanshaft although it functions as one.
+There were different types of landsmanshaftn, including Jewish burial societies known as chevra kadisha, societies associated with a particular synagogue or social movement, and "ladies auxiliary" or feminist societies for women.
+(Landsmanshaftn sometimes admitted only men as members, with the understanding that their wives and children were covered by their membership and received equivalent benefits, or had a ladies' auxiliary group for women).
+The Workers Circle or der Arbeter Ring, formerly "The Workmen's Circle", is a mutual aid society with nowadays more than 200 branches.
+Still, because it is not based on geography or members' hometowns, it is not strictly a landsmanshaft, although it functions as one.

 In 1938, a federal Works Progress Administration project identified 2,468 landsmanshaftn in New York City, where the overwhelming number in the United States were located.
 The number of landsmanshaftn began to decline in the 1950s and 1960s as their members died and were not replaced by the next generation of their members' children.
 The vast majority became defunct, though some societies continue to meet regularly into the 21st century, and operate scores of burial plots in cemeteries in the New York metropolitan area.